 The internet is a big place, and sometimes discovering useful and interesting information is difficult.
 For useful links that I have discovered, please see the list below, or check out my more detailed posts relating to the various websites I’ve come across.
+If you have some sites that you think should be on this list, reach out and let me know!

 One of the amazing tools that I have come across in recent years is AutoHotkey.
 It has allowed me to expand my coding and create some amazing scripts and tools for both others and my own personal use.
 I’d highly recommend learning about it and reaching out for tips and ideas.
 Some great resources are as below: